Ten 30-Second Writing Exercises

 Pick the letter of the alphabet that your name begins with then write down ten different words that begin with that letter.
 Give your vocabulary a 30-second workout!

-Write three facts about yourself–the more interesting, the better.
-Then change ONE word in each fact.
-For example, “I love wearing hats” could become “I hate wearing hats,” or “I love wearing dangling earrings.”
-Once you’ve got your new facts, write down a name you like that’s not yours.
-This is the name of a character you’ve just created.
+Write a fact about yourself–the more interesting, the better.
+Then change ONE word.
+For example, “I love wearing hats” could become “I hate wearing hats,” or “I love wearing earrings.”
+Once you’ve got your new statement, write down a name you like that’s not yours.
+That is the name of a character you’ve just created.

 Tags: writing exercises